GluuFederation/cloud-native-edition/helm/README.md

 | `nginx.ingress.enabled`       | Set routing rules to different services                    | `true`                              |
 | `nginx.ingress.hosts`         | Domain name to be used while accessing the server          | `demoexample.gluu.org`              |

+## Persistence

+### couchbase
+To use couchbase as the backend persistence option, change the following values to use your own.
+`global.gluuCouchBaseUser`,`persistence.secrets.cbPass` and `persistence.secrets.encodedCouchbaseCrt`.

+To get the `encodedCouchbaseCrt` certificate used to authenticate to couchbase server, use the command `kubectl get secret -n cbns couchbase-operator-tls -o yaml`.
+This assumes that couchbase was set up using Gluu Installation scripts.

 ## Deployments